What is the cost of a puppy?

 you sometimes lose everything because the thing you bought was incapable of doing the thing is was supposed to do.
 The common law of business balance prohibits paying too little and getting a lot ----- it cannot be done.

 If you deal with the lowest bidder, it is well to add something for the risk you run, and if you do that, you will then have enough to pay for something better."

 What does for 'pet and family purposes' mean?

 These prices are for pet and family purposes.
 We do not sell breeding rights with our puppies.
 Our puppies are ideally suited for family homes.
-Upon providing proof of spay/neuter with an invoice/ letter from your veterinarian we will then approve the transfer of permanant ownership to you.
-When you take your puppy home it is considered temporary guardianship or custody until you fulfill the spay/neuter part of the contract.
+Upon providing proof of sterilization with an invoice/ letter from your veterinarian we will then approve the transfer of permanant ownership to you.
+When you take your puppy home it is considered temporary guardianship or custody until you fulfill the part of the contract.
 Please read the entire contract that follows later on this page.
-You will not officially be the legal owner until we receive the vet's proof of spay/neuter and we release the transfer of ownership papers.
+You will not officially be the legal owner until we receive the vet's proof of sterilization and we release the transfer of ownership papers.